winglang/docsite/blog/2024-08-29-updated-roadmap.md

 - Wing docs need to have content for both the personas of developers writing their own applications and platform engineers aiming to provide simpler abstractions and tools for their teams.

 - We want to provide hundreds of [examples and code snippets](/docs/examples) to make it easy to learn the syntax of the language and easy to see how to solve common use cases.

+---

+If you have any questions, would like to contribute feel free to reach out to us and join us on our mission to make cloud development easier for everyone.

+*- The Wing Team*